-- Birding; spring and summer is the nesting season.
+Spring and summer is the nesting season.
 The bird island trail is great to spot lots of birds in the morning or late afternoon.
 Two cormorant species can be found year-round; nesting on rocks offshore from March to August.
 We spotted several birds like the scrub jay and dark-eyed junco.

 The wildflower season in spring; California Poppies, Douglas Iris, lilac Ceanothus and many more

 A permit is required, and reservations can be made up two months in advance.
 15 diving teams always two divers are allowed to dive at Whalers Cove and Bluefish Cove each day.
 Some caves are accessible in calm seas.
 Diving map of Point Lobos State Reserve

 The Orcas usually approach the bay to rub against the pebbled beach in shallow water close to the shoreline, in as little as 1.8 m (6 feet) of water.
 It can be very close to the beach during high tide.
 The sea should be smooth and avoid windy days.
 The chance to spot them increases if you overnight at the campground at Bere Point Regional Park.
 Select an ocean view site at this fantastically located campground.
 It is serviced during summer only.

 The precipitation of Vancouver Island's east coast is just 700-800 mm per year.
 In contrast, the west coast of the island is exposed to moisture-packed winds blowing from the Pacific Ocean and receives plenty of precipitation from October to March.
-Summers are in general relatively dry.
+Summers are in general, relatively dry.

 Spring is always a great time to visit Vancouver Island.
 Daily temperatures range from 11-15 ºC.
 It's a great time for wildlife viewing.
 The Pacify grey whales are on their route to Alaska, Grizzly and black bears finish their hibernation a looking for food along the shoreline.